Policy Guidelines for the Legal Deposit of Sound and Audiovisual Recordings

 - a copy of the work is made available, for payment or otherwise, through a technology enabling the public to read, view, hear or otherwise use or consult the work in whole or in part.

-4. Key principles for the legal deposit of published sound recordings should be:
+4. Key principles for the legal deposit of published sound and audiovisual recordings:

 - comprehensiveness - provision should include all recordings irrespective of carrier, whether films, video, television and all forms of sound recordings.

 - notification - publishers should be required to deposit all published catalogues of their product with the repository.

-- no exemptions - no organisation or body which publishes sound recordings should be exempt.
+- no exemptions - no organisation or body which publishes sound and audiovisual recordings should be exempt.

-- no payment - physical material should be deposited at no cost to the repository.
+- no payment - materials should be deposited at no cost to the repository.

-- number of copies - publishers should be required to deposit two copies of the published item, one for access and one for back-up security and preservation.
-The two copies should be delivered to a single repository designated as the appropriate location for them.
+- number of copies - publishers should be required to deposit one or more copies of each published item, sufficient to enable both preservation and access, to a single repository designated as the appropriate location.

-- selection - repositories should have the discretion to reject material offered for deposit in specific cases where the expense of preservation outweighs cultural importance, or in the case of broadcast material which mainly comprises recordings already held.
+- selection - repositories should have the discretion to reject material offered for deposit in specific cases where the expense of preservation outweighs cultural importance, or in the case of some broadcast music material which may duplicate recordings already held.